University fees and financial help

 If you choose to study abroad, you might still be able to get a maintenance grant from your home country.
 This is up to your own national authorities.
 Such grants may only be available for a limited period, however.

-Johs is a Dane who decided to embark on a two-year Master’s degree course in the United Kingdom after four years of studying in the United States.
+Johs is a Dane who decided to embark on a two-year Master's degree course in the Netherlands after four years of studying in the United States.
 At that time, the Danish government provided maintenance grants to Danish students for a maximum of six years.
 However, there was a four-year cap on the number of years a Danish student could receive this grant if the studies were outside Denmark.
-Johs was not aware of this condition; as he had been receiving the grant for four years in the United States, he was unfortunately left with no grant during his course in the United Kingdom.
+Johs was not aware of this condition; as he had been receiving the grant for four years in the United States, he was unfortunately left with no grant during his course in the Netherlands.